Mustapha

 Written by Freddie Mercury

 From the Electronic Arts videogame, Queen: The eYe.
-The intro to the album version, including the drums and guitar up to just before the really fast bit starts, looped three times.
+This is the instrumental intro to the album version (drums and guitar) looped three times.

 Written by Freddie Mercury

 This track premiered at the 2006 Dutch Fan Club Convention.
-From the Jazz sessions, 1978, this alternate mix has different vocals, live drums, and an unfaded outro that transitions into an a capella of We Are The Champions.
+From the Jazz sessions, 1978, this alternative mix has different vocals, live drums, and an unfaded outro that transitions into an a capella chorus of We Are The Champions.

 Dead On Time (Album Version) 3:23